-Optimize your Localization Quality Assurance (LQA) with Wordbee
+Optimize your Localization Quality Assurance (LQA) with Automated QA Checks in Wordbee

 Even though we have been talking about quality in the localization industry for what seems like forever, it’s still The Thing.